Sylvain-Chu/stayli/README.md

 - View not found (Handlebars):
   - Views live under `src/views`.
 The app auto-detects the correct path depending on runtime (source vs dist).

+## Internationalization (i18n)

+Stayli supports multiple languages out of the box.
+Users can switch between English and French using the language switcher in the header.
+The selected language is persisted in cookies for future visits.

+For more information about the i18n implementation, see [docs/I18N.md](docs/I18N.md).

+### Changing Language

+Click on "EN" or "FR" in the top header to switch languages.
+All UI text and date formatting will adapt automatically.

+### Adding Translations

+To add or modify translations:

+1. Edit `src/i18n/en/translation.json` for English
+2. Edit `src/i18n/fr/translation.json` for French
+3. Use the `{{t 'key'}}` helper in Handlebars templates

 ## Why this project?

 Stayli aims to be a free, sovereign alternative to rental management SaaS.
-It’s designed to be approachable for non-technical users and easy to self-host, while using a modern, maintainable stack under the hood.
+It's designed to be approachable for non-technical users and easy to self-host, while using a modern, maintainable stack under the hood.